Goal 13: Climate Action

 Learn More

-In December 2010 the University of Minnesota Twin Cities published its first climate action plan to affirm and advance the institution’s participation in the American College and University Presidents’ Climate Commitment.
+In 2023 the University of Minnesota Twin Cities published an updated climate action plan to affirm and advance the institution’s participation in the American College and University Presidents’ Climate Commitment.
 The plan laid out aspirational goals and broad strategies for reducing, and ultimately eliminating, the campus’ net greenhouse gas emissions by mid-century.

 See the Strategic Plan